gilatsh/The-Series-Analyzer/README.md

-# The-Series-Analyzer//
-As part of the class exercise we received at bootcamp, we were required to complete the following sections:
+# The-Series-Analyzer// In a class exercise at bootcamp, our team was required to complete the following sections:
-Build a simple program in Bash Scripting that can display some statistical properties of a positive numbers series.
+Build a simple program in Bash Scripting that displays The statistical properties of a positive number series.
-● The program should work with a textual UI
+The program should have a textual user interface
-● The first operation is the input of the series (validate at least 3 positive numbers !).
+The first operation is the input of the series (validation) At least three positive numbers are required.
-There are two possibilities:
+Two possibilities exist:
 a.
-The series was enetred using external argument through the command line.
+Using external arguments, the series was generated On the command line.
 b.
-If there was no external argument, (or wrong input ) the user will be asked to input a series.
+If there was no external argument, (or if it was incorrect) Input) the user will be asked to enter a series of numbers.
-● After setting the series, the program will work with a
+Once the series has been set, the program will work with a menu:
-menu:
 a.
 Input a Series.
 (Replace the current series)
 b.
 Display the series in the order it was entered.
 c.
 Display the series in sorted order (from low to